Harshith-Puram/Crop-Prediction-Model/README.md

 ## About the Model

 The Crop Prediction Model employs a powerful Random Forest algorithm to predict the optimal crop to cultivate based on specific soil and environmental conditions.
-This machine learning model has been meticulously trained and fine-tuned to deliver exceptional accuracy.
+This machine-learning model has been meticulously trained and fine-tuned to deliver exceptional accuracy.

 ## Model Accuracy